 Dancer/choreographer Rhodnie Désir journeyed to Haiti, U.S.A., Brazil, Martinique, Canada, and Mexico from 2015-2019 to expand her knowledge of her own ancestors as well as other peoples of the African diaspora.
 As part of her research, she explored the dances and rhythms that enslaved people developed, understanding these dances to be a means of surviving enslavement, evading cultural genocide, and cultivating strategies that would lead to liberty and emancipation.
 Désir’s installation and inaugural exhibition Conversations uses video, light, paper sculpture and sound to investigate how the visible and invisible bodies of the afro-descendant people have utilized dance as a tool to navigate historical and current social traumas.
 With a cumulative and polyrhythmic approach, the artist seeks to provide new perspectives through a plural conversation between the past and the present.

-At the heart of the exhibition are conversations: those that helped Désir commemorate and spotlight Black culture from a rich understanding of the past and those that still need to take place in order to distribute and circulate that knowledge.
-Examining the practice of dance among enslaved people and their descendants, Désir sees movement as a tactic of survival.
-In her video work, Désir documents her journey along with the many encounters she had with the people she deems “memory keepers.”
+At the heart of the exhibition are Désir’s own internal questions that sparked conversations: those that helped her to commemorate and spotlight Black culture from a rich understanding of the past and those that still need to take place to distribute and circulate that knowledge.
+Examining the practice of dance among enslaved people and their descendants, Désir sees movement as a tactic of resistance and survival.
+She reveals how dance can foster resilience and ingenuity.